Applied Radiology

 Irina Kapustina, MD, PhD; George Morcos, MD; Mark Wieland, MD; Derik L Davis, MD

-Estimated time for completion: 1 hour • Date of release and review: January 1, 2023 • Expiration Date: December 31, 2023
+Estimated time for completion: 1 hour • Date of original release: January 1, 2023 • Date of review: January 2, 2024 • Expiration Date: December 31, 2024

 A variety of traumatic and degenerative imaging signs are encountered in daily clinical practice on knee radiographs.
 Knowledge of their clinical presentations, imaging characteristics and outcomes helps to inform radiologists when additional imaging is needed or to bestow confidence when further work is not required.
 This activity is designed to educate radiologists and radiologists in training about worrisome traumatic imaging signs, and incidental degenerative and developmental diagnoses, on knee radiographs to help guide clinical management.